 Swap Artist and Track Titles can be selected if Compilation is checked and is designed for freedb originated meta data, sometimes these two items are swapped incorrectly.

 Detect Artists from Track Titles can be useful if all the tracks have Artist - Title and the artist field is blank, this option will remove the artist value to the title.

-Copy Track Listing to Clipboard exports the track listing (in text form) so it can be pasted into other programs.
+Copy Track Listing to Clipboard exports the track listing (in text form) so it can be pasted into programs such as Notepad, or Word.

 dBpoweramp Reference offers profiles, that is all customizable settings (such as secure mode, compression choice and settings, etc) are saved under a profile.
 Select [Create Profile] to create a new profile and [Delete Profile] removes the current active profile.